 Nigerian Treasury Bills are also short term investment but in government instruments.
 They are usually placed for either a 91 day period, 182 days or 364 days.

-Facts & Features of NTBs
+Facts & Features of NTBs, by Creditful:

 - Interest rates on NTBs are always higher than what any Bank would offer you on Fixed Deposit.
 Especially your NTBs investment is for a 364 day period.